VedadBukva/.NET-Web-API/README.md

 Database is filled with initial data

 ## How to run?
-After loading project folder in Visual Studio Code, run the ASP.NET Core application with the following line of code in the terminal:
+Load project folder in Visual Studio Code and run the ASP.NET Core application with the following line of code in terminal:
 ```
 dotnet run
 ```
-In the terminal will be visible URL of localhost where we can test functionalities of this API
+After successful start of app in the terminal will be visible URL of localhost where we can test functionalities of this API

 ## Endpoints
 ### Get Blog Post